 What is a Virtual Assistant?
 What is a virtual assistant (VA)?

-Virtual assistants can range from newly graduates looking for a full-time career, to retired industry veterans wokring a side-job by marketing their professional skills.
-They are a great option for companies that need expertise for a specific project, or who only need that expertise for a specific part of the day.
+Virtual assistants can range from fresh graduates looking for a full-time career, to retired industry veterans working a side-job by marketing their professional skills.
+Hiring a VA is a great option for companies that need expertise for a specific project, or who only need that expertise for a specific part of the day.